AVSystem/developer-zone/docs/LwM2M_Client/ESP32/M5Stick.md

 ## M5StickC LwM2M objects

-After successful connection to Coiote DM, you can explore the available device objects.
+After successful connection to {{ short_name }}, you can explore the available device objects.

 | Target         | Objects
 |----------------|---------------------------------------------